Table of Contents

-Once you have decided on your product categories, select an ecommerce platform (BigCommerce, Shopify, WooCommerce, etc.), set up your online store and start driving traffic to it.
+Once you have decided on your product categories, select an ecommerce platform (BigCommerce, Magento, Shopify, WooCommerce, etc.), set up your online store and start driving traffic to it.
+If you intend to self-host, you can choose dedicated hosting for WooCommerce or Magento as well.
 Alternatively, you can start selling on online marketplaces such as Amazon, eBay and Etsy.

 While ecommerce has all three online business advantages that we have discussed earlier, you should keep in mind that online commerce profit margins can be thin for some types of products.

 Dropshipping is an online fulfillment method that allows you to sell physical goods without keeping inventory yourself.